nixer-io/nixer-io.github.io/getting-started.md

 # Getting Started

-###
+Nixer plugin protects Spring application against credential stuffing attack.
+In credential stuffing, the attacker performs massive login attempts with leaked credentials from data breaches that eventually leads to account takeovers.

 ### Plugin in Spring Boot MVC application

-In this getting started tutorial we will go though the process of integrating Nixer plugin into the simple Spring MVC application.
+In this getting started tutorial we will go though the process of integrating Nixer plugin into the simple Spring MVC application that leverages [Spring Security](https://spring.io/projects/spring-security).
 If however you want to see necessary changes right away look at [the diff in examples repository](https://github.com/nixer-io/nixer-spring-plugin-integrations/compare/with%2Fnixer-plugin-getting-started?diff=split).
 Branch `master` contains application only and branch `with/nixer-plugin-getting-started` contains all the necessary modification to the codebase to have the plugin working.

 ### Spring application
 First, let’s check out the default application we will use in this tutorial.
 Let’s clone the GitHub repository, build the application and run it locally.